 Apply the steps above for every render coat and let it dry for at least 3 to 7 days before applying the next coat.

-Best Sand Supplier in Perth
+Best Sand Supplier

 We recommend you do rendering at a time when the temperature below 27 Celsius.
 If it is impossible, dampen the brick wall using fog spray before applying the render to assure the brick wall won’t suck the render mix’s water before it has time to adhere to the wall.